google/mug/README.md

 }
 ```

-In reality, most remote services are expensive and hence could benefit from batching.
+In reality though, most remote services are expensive and hence could benefit from batching.
 Can you batch the ones needing remote conversion and convert them together?

 Perhaps this?